-- Next, take your cantaloupe melon, cut it in half, scoop out the centre seeds and discard them.
+- Next, take your cantaloupe melon, cut it in half, scoop out the center seeds and discard them.

 - Now, take your melon scoop and scoop out the same number of melon balls to equal the number of pineapple daisies that you were able to make.

-- Using a 6-inch wooden skewer, carefully push the skewer through the centre (the core) of the pineapple daisy (starting from where it is laying on the cutting board) so that about 1.5 cm of the skewer tip sticks out the other side of the centre (the core).
+- Using a 6-inch wooden skewer, carefully push the skewer through the center (the core) of the pineapple daisy (starting from where it is laying on the cutting board) so that about 1.5 cm of the skewer tip sticks out the other side of the center (the core).